General Atomics MQ-9 Reaper: Belgium

+Canada

+On 19 December 2023, Canada announced a CA$2.49-billion contract for 11 MQ-9Bs, 219 Hellfire missiles, and 12 Mk82 500-lb bombs.
+The contract also includes six ground control stations, two new aircraft hangars, training and sustainment.
+The MQ-9Bs are to be stationed at 14 Wing Greenwood with 55 personnel and 19 Wing Comox, B.C with 25 personnel and in Ottawa with 160 staff at the main ground control centre and personnel forward deploying in northern Canada as required.
+Construction for the infrastructure to house and operate the drones is expected to begin in 2025.

+In fall 2024, production began on the first two MQ-9Bs.
+The drones are to begin testing in 2026 before deliveries start in 2028.

 Dominican Republic

 The Predator UAV "Guardian" has been used by the Dominican Republic, under U.S. supervision and funding, against drug trafficking from mid-2012.

 France

 On 31 May 2013, French Defense Minister Jean-Yves Le Drian confirmed the order of two MQ-9 Reapers, to be delivered by the end of 2013.
 It was chosen to replace the EADS Harfang and was picked over the Israeli Heron TP.
 On 27 June 2013, the U.S. Defense Security Cooperation Agency notified Congress of a possible Foreign Military Sale to France for 16 unarmed MQ-9s, associated equipment, ground control hardware, and support, worth up to $1.5 billion total.
 On 26 August 2013, France and the US Department of Defense concluded the deal for 16 Reapers and 8 ground control stations, with French operators beginning training.

 On 24 September 2013, France's first pair of MQ-9 pilots conducted a two-hour training sortie at Holloman Air Force Base, New Mexico.
 Both French pilots had prior UAV experience and went through a five-week ground-based training course and 5 hours on a flight simulator before the first flight.
 Two additional crews were also receiving instruction at the facility.
 General Atomics is due to deliver two Reapers and one ground control station to the French Air Force by the end of 2013.
 On 26 November 2013, France declared that six pilots in three teams were operational, following 100 hours on flight simulators and 4 flights.
 French MQ-9s were first put into action in January 2014 at Niamey Air Base in Niger for border reconnaissance in the Sahel desert.

 On 16 January 2014, France's first MQ-9 flight occurred from Niger.
-The first two Reapers to enter French service are designated Block 1 and use U.S. equipment; further orders are to be modified with European payloads such as sensors and datalinks.
+The first two Reapers to enter French service are designated Block 1 and use U.S. equipment; further orders are to be modified with European payloads such as sensors and data links.
 On 31 March 2014, French Air Force Reapers accumulated 500 flight hours in support of Operation Serval.
 In July 2014, a French MQ-9 helped to locate the wreckage of Air Algérie Flight 5017, which had crashed in Mali.